-Welcome to the Percussion Play online knowledge base which hosts a collection of articles and features to help you find the information you need right now.
+Welcome to the Percussion Play online knowledge base which hosts a collection of articles and features surrounding the benefits of music and outdoor musical instruments to help you find the information you need right now.
 With interest in outdoor musical instruments growing internationally, Percussion Play aims to help its customers stay up to speed through its guides, best practice advice, resources, blog and social media sites.
 Be sure to keep checking in as the library grows.

 Written by Kate Mannerings

 Kate joined the Percussion Play team earlier this year, having come from a background in Early Years education.
 She has written a series of articles intended to support practitioners within early years settings.
 Here she has shared her ideas and thoughts on how musical instruments can be made available as continuous provision without the need to issue ear defenders!

 With the benefits of music within continuous provision being so numerous, it would be a shame not to include the resources in our everyday environment.
 With proper demonstration, clever positioning of instruments and the opportunity for children to revisit the skills they have learned, musical discovery play can be both fun and harmonious.